vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 lsof -i tcp:${Node_port} | awk 'NR!=1 {print $2}' | xargs kill
 ```

 This is how to define an array in a bash script.
-It is useful technique to use as this creates a single point of truth for like objects you want to test and it keeps your scripts much shorter.
+A useful technique to create a single point of truth for common objects to test.

 I define key pages to test at the start of the script, for accessibility testing and broken link checks.